-The Wiggins School of Education offers two M.Ed. programs.
-The M.Ed. in Curriculum and Instructional Technology is a specialized degree offered in an online format that enables educators and non-educators to concentrate on curriculum and instructional technology in an educational setting.
+The Wiggins School of Education offers two M.Ed. programs in an online format.
+The M.Ed. in Curriculum and Instructional Technology is a specialized degree that enables educators and non-educators to concentrate on curriculum and instructional technology in an educational setting.
 The M.Ed. in Literacy Studies is a specialized degree that enables PK-12 teachers to concentrate on literacy instruction in the classroom and can lead to the add-on certification of Literacy Teacher and Literacy Coach.
-This hybrid program balances in-class time with online course work tailored to a teacher's schedule.